yujieho/Second_Laplacian_Eigenvalue/README.md

 ### Eigenvalue of Normalized Laplacian

  - Eigenvalues are between 0 and 2.
  - The smallest eigenvalue of Laplacian is always equal to 0, and its eigenvector is the all-one vector.
  - The multiplicity of the 0 eigenvalue is equal to the number of connected component a graph has.

- - The second smallest eigenvalue is 0 iff the graph is disconnected.

  - The largest eigenvalue is 2 iff a graph is bipartite.